-Infocomms is a dynamic global business.
+Infocomm is a dynamic global business.
 Intense competition, rapid technological changes and business innovations have created a plethora of new business opportunities and generated new value-added services.
-The development of the Singapore economy and also the infocomms industry depends on the telecommunications sector being globally competitive, with many players offering innovative, high quality and cost effective services.
+The development of the Singapore economy and also the Infocomm industry depends on the telecommunications sector being globally competitive, with many players offering innovative, high-quality, and cost-effective services.

 Overview of Licensing Approach

-All persons operating telecommunications systems and providing telecommunication services are required to be licensed by IMDA.
+To comply with IMDA’s regulations, all persons operating telecommunications systems and providing telecommunication services are required to be licensed by IMDA.
 In general, such licensees must be a company incorporated under the Singapore Companies Act, Chapter 50.
-IMDA adopts a licensing approach which differentiates between facilities-based and services-based type of operations.
-The following provides an overview.
+IMDA adopts a licensing approach which differentiates between the facilities-based and services-based types of operations.
+The following overview provides more details on these regulations.

 Type and Scope of Licences to be Awarded

 Facilities-Based Operations (FBO)

 Facilities-based operations refers to the deployment and/or operation of any form of telecommunications networks, systems and/or facilities by any person for the purpose of providing telecommunications and/or broadcasting services outside of their own property boundaries to third parties.
 Such third parties may include other licensed telecommunication operators or the general public.
 Parties intending to deploy such operations will require a FBO Licence from IMDA.
 Examples of telecommunications systems that will be licensed will include mobile communications systems (e.g. base stations, mobile switching centres) needed to offer public mobile phone, paging, trunked radio and mobile data services, and fixed telecommunications systems (e.g. exchanges, fibre, submarine cables, frontier stations, international gateways) to offer services such as local and international voice and data services, and leased circuit services.